 Thesis No. One.
-This article proposes a thesis, that the value of a business as a going concern consists of (i) the value of tangible assets, plus (ii) the value of intangible assets that are recognized as separable components of the business, plus (iii) the commercial goodwill or enterprise goodwill of the business, plus (iv) the personal goodwill that is so identified with the selling owner that it is lost to the business when the seller leaves and competes.
+This article proposes a thesis, that the value of a business as a going concern consists of (i) the value of tangible assets, plus (ii) the value of intangible assets that are recognized as separable components of the business, plus (iii) the commercial goodwill or enterprise goodwill of the business, plus (iv) the personal goodwill that is so identified with the selling owner that it is lost to the business when the owner leaves.

 Restated in business valuation terms, valuing a business using the income method yields a value for the business based on the use of all tangible and intangible assets combined.
 The value of tangible assets can be determined by appraisals, and a reasonable rate of return on that invested capital can be determined.
 The value of intangible rights that are recognized under contract law or intellectual property law or are otherwise separable from goodwill can, admittedly with more difficulty, be valued and a reasonable rate of return on that invested capital can be determined.
-Out of the "residual goodwill," the value of both the enterprise goodwill and the personal goodwill can be estimated based on projecting the drop in future profits of the business that will occur when the seller leaves the business and competes with it.
+Out of the "residual goodwill," the value of both the enterprise goodwill and the personal goodwill can be estimated based on projecting the drop in future profits of the business that will occur when the seller leaves the business or even competes with it.
 The loss in value associated with the drop in profits is the measure of the seller's personal goodwill, and the remaining unallocated intangible value is commercial or enterprise goodwill.
 Restated more succinctly, category (iii) enterprise goodwill is what is left of profits after subtracting the profits attributable to categories (i), (ii), and (iv).

 Thesis No. Two.
-This article proposes a second thesis, that the reduction in future profits attributable to the business's loss of the seller's personal goodwill contains three components: (i) the loss in profits associated with losing the seller's knowledge, skill and experience; (ii) the loss in profits associated with losing co-owners, employees, co-owners, employees, suppliers, customers or referral sources as a result of the seller leaving the business; and (iii) the loss in profits associated with losing co-owners, employees, suppliers, customers or referral sources as a result of the seller competing with the business.
-(Further discussion is warranted about whether the possible loss of co-owners or employees not under long term contracts should be factored into a reduction in future revenues or should instead be treated as a variation on a "key man" discount).
+This article proposes a second thesis, that the loss to the business attributable to the seller's leaving the business contains three components: (i) the loss associated with losing the seller's knowledge, skill and experience; (ii) the loss associated with losing suppliers, customers or referral sources as a result of the seller leaving the business; and (iii) the loss associated with losing suppliers, customers or referral sources as a result of the seller competing with the business.
+(Further discussion is warranted about whether the possible loss of valuable employees not under long term contracts should be factored into personal goodwill.)

-The first of these three components of personal goodwill should be assessed separately from the second and third components, because the seller's knowledge, skill and experience can be substituted for by hiring a new employee with equivalent knowledge, skill and experience, while the loss of profits to the business resulting from the seller's leaving, or leaving and competing, cannot be made whole by hiring a new employee.
+The first of these three components of loss to the business should be assessed separately from the second and third components, because the seller's knowledge, skill and experience can be substituted for by hiring a new employee with equivalent knowledge, skill and experience, while the loss of the seller's relationship with suppliers, customers and referrers of new customers cannot be made whole by hiring a new employee.